estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	LOC	Muuksi	0	root
+1	LOC	Kohila	0	root

-2	OTHER	bussipeatuse	1	nmod
+2	OTHER	pangakontori	1	nmod

-3	OTHER	lähedalt	2	case
+3	OTHER	eest	2	case

 has_ner: True